Certificates & Site Ops · Field note

 The useful comparison is not historical trivia.
 It is what each version means for privacy, randomness, sort order, and operational behavior.

-Definition: UUID versions encode different generation strategies: v1 is time-and-node oriented, v4 is random, and v7 is time-ordered with modern sortability goals.
+What it is: UUID versions encode different generation strategies: v1 is time-and-node oriented, v4 is random, and v7 is time-ordered with modern sortability goals.

 Why it matters: The choice affects observability, database locality, debugging, and how much timestamp information the ID leaks.

-Pitfall: Picking one solely because it is familiar can create avoidable index or privacy tradeoffs later.
+Watch for: Picking one solely because it is familiar can create avoidable index or privacy tradeoffs later.

 v1, v4, and v7 solve different operational problems